 - Lack of fish burps

-It’s the trifecta that tells you that you are getting the health benefits from taking fish oil you expect to.
+It’s the trifecta that tells you-you are getting the health benefits from taking fish oil you expect to.

-Taking this deficiency information into account, then it would seem to be a good idea to take fish oil for its myriad health benefits and if you’re going to take one, make sure it’s the best you can find.
+Taking this deficiency information into account, it would be a good idea to take fish oil supplements for their myriad health benefits and when you are choosing one, make sure it passes the taste test.